Consolidated Lithium Metals (CVE:CLM) Shares Down 50% – Should You Sell?

-Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report)’s stock price fell 50% during trading on Saturday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
-281,000 shares changed hands during mid-day trading, a decline of 10% from the average session volume of 311,934 shares.
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) was down 50% during mid-day trading on Saturday .
+The company traded as low as C$0.01 and last traded at C$0.01.
+Approximately 281,000 shares were traded during trading, a decline of 10% from the average daily volume of 311,934 shares.
 The stock had previously closed at C$0.01.

 Consolidated Lithium Metals Company Profile